OkeahDavid/BibleVerseTweets/README.md

-# BibleBotTweets
+# BibleVerseTweets

 ---

 ## Description

-The **Bible Quote Tweeter** script is designed to post a daily Bible quote to Twitter.
+The **BibleVerseTweets** script is designed to post a daily Bible quote to Twitter.
 Every day, it selects a random quote from a provided text file and tweets it.
 To avoid repetition, the script ensures that the same quote is not posted within a 365-day timeframe.

 ---